NeilyWitches/Madame-Solveur/README.md

 ## Functionality & MVPSs

-In Maadame Solveur, users will be able to:
+In Madame Solveur, users will be able to:

 - click start game
 - click drag and drop ball bearings onto either side of a scale